camment/sdk-ios/readme.md

  - iOS 8.1 or later
  - Cocoapods

-### Setup Facebook SDK
-Skip this step if your ios app has Facebook SDK installed already, but if you don't use it yet please follow the guide: https://developers.facebook.com/docs/ios/getting-started/

 ### Add CammentSDK framework to your Xcode project

 Open yout Podfile and add `pod 'CammentSDK'` there